Affordable travel

 Plzeň

-There are five rivers in Plzen, but on a short visit the three names to rememebr are Radbuza, Mze and Berounka.
-The Radbuza flows from the Sumava mountains in the south through Plzen to the north, with the historic old town on the left bank and the train station and Pilsener Urquell brewery on the right (east) bank.
-The Mze flows from west to east and joins the Radbuza just north of the city centre.
-From there the combined waters are named Berounka and flow north past Beroun and Karlstejn castle towards Prague.
+Franciscan mopnastery in PilsenPlzeň is not an especially green city, but outside the historic centre there are five rivers.
+On a short visit the three names to remember are Radbuza, Mže and Berounka.
+The Radbuza flows from the Šumava mountains in the south through Plzeň to the north, with the historic old town on the left bank and the train station on the right (eastern) bank.
+The Mže flows from west to east and joins the Radbuza just north of the city centre.
+From there the combined waters are named Berounka and flow north past Beroun and Karlštejn castle to join the Vltava on the southern outskirts of Prague.

 Pilsen